wp-plugins/simply-sociable/readme.txt

 == Changelog ==

 = 1.0 =
+* Tweaked to fix minor bug and add horizontal rule.

+= 1.0 =
 * Initial version of plug-in.
 Supports Google+, Twitter, and Facebook.

 == Upgrade Notice ==

+= 1.0.1 =
+* Fixes a small bug with display and adds a horizontal rule above the section of widgets.

 = 1.0 =
 * From nothing to something.